Skip to main content

 A chemical peel is a skin treatment that accelerates exfoliation using a specialized chemical solution.
 This process helps improve skin texture, tone and overall appearance by encouraging the regeneration of new, healthier skin cells.
 The depth of exfoliation varies depending on the strength of the peel, ranging from mild surface treatments to deeper peels that address more significant concerns like wrinkles, scars or hyperpigmentation.

-Don’t be alarmed by the word "chemical" in chemical peel; it’s merely a term that refers to the various substances that cause the epidermis to shed skin, known as keratosis, often leaving the remaining skin looking fresher, radiant and more glowing.
-Not only can they contribute to a more youthful appearance, but they may also improve some medical conditions, such as acne or actinic keratosis (rough, scaly spots or patches on the skin).
+Don’t be alarmed by the word "chemical" in chemical peel; it’s merely a term that refers to the various substances that cause the epidermis to shed skin, known as keratolysis, often leaving the remaining skin looking fresher, radiant and more glowing.
+Not only can chemical peels contribute to a more youthful appearance, but they may also improve some medical conditions, such as acne or actinic keratosis (Sun-damaged, rough, scaly spots or patches on the skin – precancerous).

 Face vs. body chemical peels